grechaw/semantics-tutorial/README.md

 http://localhost:8000/v1/resources/htmlServer?rs:home={path-to-tutorial}

-The architecture of this app consists of one html page and some extensions.
+{path-to-tutorial} is the path to this directory on your computer.
+Use forward slashes for the path, even on Windows.  example:
+"/home/cgreer/semantics-tutorial" or "C:/semantics-tutorial"

+Note: If you are on Windows, keep the path short, as the command for MLCP will be too long if you have deeply nested directory.

+#Contents

-The page, at tutorial.html, invokes SPARQL queries or an extension depending on which form is used.
+The HTML page at tutorial.html, invokes SPARQL queries or an extension depending on which form is used.
+The setup will have been installed by the setup script.
+Since MarkLogic serves this page directly from the filesystem, you can edit it, save it and refresh your browser to see changes in the app.

-Data is loaded from data/  There is JSON, and XML data in this directory.
+Dring setup, the MLCP utility loads data from data/  There is JSON, and XML data in this directory.
 Some of the XML files are dumps of the internal triples format of MarkLogic managed triples.

+The `queries` directory contains qconsole workspaces, which can be imported from [QConsole|http://localhost:8000/qconsole].